Number Component

 Step Increments

 The Range Slider counts up or down using a scale.
-By default, the Step Increments are set at two.
+By default, the value is set at two.

 Don't Allow Decimals

-Setting the toggle to (ON) limits input to integers only.
-By default, the toggle is set to (OFF).
+Setting to (ON) limits input to integers only.
+By default, the setting is set to (OFF).

 Decimal Places